berkukcelik/CryptoPortfolioTracker/README.md

 - Database connections and CRUD operations
 - Git & GitHub workflows
 - Structuring a real-world project
-- (Optional) Building a simple UI or API
+- Building a simple UI or API